 GapYear.com are one of a number of companies that offer volunteering experiences that involve sports coaching, a perfect way to combine your passion with travel and getting involved in a local community.

 Whenever a natural disaster occurs around the world, it takes a huge number of people to help the communities recover.

 AllHandsAndHearts.org are specialists in this area and offer a variety of volunteering projects, helping local people to rebuild after earthquakes, hurricanes and floods.

 Volunteering as an aid worker is not something that should be taken lightly or one that can be pursued without proper training.

-The process for becoming an aid volunteer, is not a lot different to taking on a new job.
-There are a list of current vacancies on the European Commission website all of which require you to have specific skills, apply, interview and then go through training before the role starts.
-Most of these are 12 month placements, so it is more like moving to a new role than it is taking a career break.
+The process for becoming an aid volunteer is not a lot different to taking on a new job.
+There is a list of current vacancies on the European Commission website all of which require you to have specific skills, apply, interview and then go through training before the role starts.
+Most of these are 12-month placements, so it is more like moving to a new role than it is taking a career break.

 However, if you wanted to use your career break in a way that would leave a lasting benefit to a community and give you new skills to add to your CV, this is an option that you might want to give serious consideration to.

 The Sabbatical Guide contains affiliate links and is a member of the Amazon Service LLC Associates Program.
 If you make a purchase using one of these links, I may earn a commission, at no additional cost to you.
 For more information, see our disclosure policy.